Colby04/In-Progress/README.md

 ```

 Expected output
-- Calculates and prints the average delivery time based on sample shipments
+- Calculates and prints the average delivery time based on sample shipments.